ReneBT/PCAData/trunk/README.md

-# PCAMath
+# PCAData
-Visual derivation of PCA using spectra
+Exploration of Principal Component Analysis: Empirical Use of PCA visualized

-Code for generating simulated spectra, performing PCA then visually displaying spectral plots illustrating all the mathematical equations during derivation.
+Code for generating simulated spectra with a range of perturbations, performing PCA then visually displaying spectral plots illustrating the impact of the various perturbations on the resulting model.

 ## Getting Started

-The example code is designed to run in a Jupyter notebook.
-We recomend creating a virtual environment, then installing the requirements.
+The example code is designed to run in Spyder.
+We recommend creating a virtual environment, then installing the requirements.
 For more information, see the Installation section below.